• Home

 The use of potable (tap) water for irrigation (outdoor watering), is NOT allowed by the District.
 Customers that use the potable for irrigation will be subject to all penalties as outlined in the Districts Rules and Regulations.

-Rates & Fees FAQs
+Rates and Fees FAQs

 When am I invoiced for my water usage?

-The District sends out water statements on the last business day of each month
+The District sends out water statements on the last business day of each month.

 When is my water payment due?